scania/corporate-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Most often, this would be a component that you're working on, or that you are in need of, that clearly could be of use by other applications than yours.

 ---